oneops/oneops.github.io/user/design/ms-iis-pack.md

 There are several main components of the IIS Pack and each are addressed below.

-## compute Component
+## compute Component and os Component

-The [compute component](./compute-component.html) is required to be use the Windows operating system.
-The compute defines the size e.g. to `M-WIN` as defined in your local instane of OneOps.
+The [_compute_ component](./compute-component.html) is required to be using the Windows operating system as defined in the _os_ component.
+The compute defines the size e.g. to `M-WIN` as defined in your local instance of OneOps.

+The os component is used to configure operating system-level attributes like ntp service, installing required ruby gems and others.
+The main attribute is _OS type_, which defaults to _Windows 2012 R2_.

+## volume Component

+The volume component adds a volume/drive to the computes.
+Only _Size_ and _Mount Point_, equivalent to the drive letter, are the important attributes for Windows computes.
+Other attributes are ignored.
+The _Mount Point_ should be set to _E_.

 ## dotnetframework Component